diliny867/C-BigInt/README.md

 # C BigInt

-## WIP arbitrary precision number library.
+## Arbitrary precision number library.
 Containing both big integers and big integer fractions

 ### Big Integers:
 Addition, Substraction, Multiplication, Division, Modulo \
-Power, Square Root, Log2, Gcd \
+Power, Square Root, Log2, Gcd, Factorial \
 Right and Left bit Shifts, Comparison \
+Bit And, Or, Xor, Invert, Set Bit, Bit Length \
 Base 10 and 16 Printing \
 To and From Base 10 and 16 Strings \
 To and From Integers